josh-collinsworth/joco-sveltekit/src/lib/content/posts/glove80-followup.md

 <Note>

 This is a follow-up to my previous post, [First impressions of the MoErgo Glove80 ergonomic keyboard](/blog/glove80-first-impressions).
-When I wrote that post, I had only been using the Glove80 for several weeks; now, it's been my daily driver for over six months.
+When I wrote that post, I had only been using the Glove80 for a few weeks; now, it's been my daily driver for over six months.

 </Note>